LFTR — Liquid Fluoride Thorium Reactor

 Safer

-• LFTRs have no high pressure to contain (no water coolant), generate no combustible or explosive materials;
+• Molten Salt Reactors have no high pressure to contain (no water coolant), and generate no combustible or chemically explosive materials;

 Much More Economical

-• Ambient-pressure operation makes LFTRs easier and cost less to build (no pressure containment dome, no high-pressure pipes);
+• Ambient-pressure operation makes MSRs easier to build while costing less (no high-pressure steam containment building, no high-pressure pipes);

-• Operating cost is less since inherent safety means less complex systems;
+• Operating cost is less since the inherent safety of MSR means less complex systems than the LWR (every LWR requires multiple-redundant high-pressure systems);

 Much Less Nuclear Waste

-A LFTR’s waste is safe within 350 years.
-To produce 1 gigawatt electricity for a year, takes 800kg of thorium or uranium/plutonium waste.
-83% of the fission byproducts are safe in 10 years, 17% (135 kg, 300 lbs) within 350 years, no uranium or plutonium left as waste.
+A MSR’s waste is safe (radiation levels below the original uranium ore and below background radiation) within 350 years.
+To produce 1 gigawatt electricity for a year, takes 800kg to 1000kg of thorium or uranium/plutonium “waste”.
+83% of the fission byproducts are safe in 10 years, 17% (135 kg, 300 lbs) within 350 years, with no uranium or plutonium left as waste.
 After that, radiation is below background radiation levels.
-(Compare to 250,000kg uranium to make 35,000kg enriched uranium for a solid-fueled reactor, all needing storage for 100,000+ years.)
+(Compare that 1000kg with 135kg for 350 years, to 250,000kg uranium to make 35,000kg enriched uranium for a solid-fueled reactor like LWR, for that same gigawatt-year electricity, all needing storage for 100,000+ years.)

 Can Consume Nuclear Waste